-The Verizon Wireless Arena at the Stuart C. Siegel Center is the most exciting place to be for a sporting event in Richmond, VA.
+The Stuart C. Siegel Center is the most exciting place to be for a sporting event in Richmond, VA.
 And sporting events are just a small glimmer of what takes place at this 7,500 seat arena; which has hosted President Barack Obama, the Washington Wizards, the Harlem Globetrotters, and some of the best in the music industry, including James Taylor and Sheryl Crow.

 The $30.1 million, nearly 200,000 square foot facility opened its doors in May of 1999 and has been a focal point for not only VCU, but the City of Richmond as well.